Inchworm-Foldable-Robotics/Inchworm-Foldable-Robotics.github.io/_pages/design.md

 The first image (Inchworm1) shows the natural inchworm motion cycle:

-* The rear end anchors,
+* The rear end anchors

-* The body arches upward,
+* The body arches upward

-* The front end extends forward and anchors,
+* The front end extends forward and anchors

-* The rear releases and follows.
+* The rear releases and follows

 This sequence highlighted two key principles we needed to replicate mechanically: alternating anchoring and body arching that converts vertical motion into forward displacement.